Cue/scales/README.md

 http://localhost:8765/status/

-You can also get the stats in JSON by appending `?format=json` to the URL.
+You can also get the stats in JSON by appending `?format=json` to the URL. `?format=prettyjson` is the same thing, but pretty-printed.

 The HTTP server is good for doing spot checks on the internals of running servers, but what about continuous monitoring?
 How do you generate graphs of